-What is the Grass-To-Garden Initiative?
+What is the Grass to Gardens Initiative?

-Grass-To-Garden is an initiative from the FOA, designed to increase the number of rain gardens in the Madison area and to grow awareness of the benefits of rain gardens generally.
+Grass to Gardens is an initiative from the FOA, designed to increase the number of rain gardens in the Madison area and to grow awareness of the benefits of rain gardens generally.
 FOA is gifting three rain gardens to organizations or individuals who have a presence or live in and around the Madison area.

 What is a rain garden?